TosbackCgusBridge-Bot/CGUs-versions/Americanexpress/Privacy Policy.md

 *   to combat fraud or criminal activity, and to protect the rights of American Express or others;
 *   within the American Express Family of Companies;
 *   with Vendors (who are required to safeguard Personal Information) that help us operate our business;
-*   with financial institutions, Co-brand Partners, and other Business Partners with whom we jointly offer products and services (but they may not use this information to independently market their own products or services);
+*   with financial institutions, Co-brand Partners, and other Business Partners with whom we jointly offer products and services (but they may not use this information to independently market their own products or services to you unless you have consented);
 *   with a purchaser of any of the American Express Family of Companies (or their assets). or
 *   with your consent.